sophia1000/Sophias-item-and-weapon-pickup-systems-for-vrchat/README.md

 # Prerequisites Please Have Imporeted First

-get the newest version from [Releases](https://github.com/sophia1000/Sophias-item-and-weapon-pickup-systems-for-vrchat/releases)
+get the newest version from [Releases](https://github.com/sophia1000/Sophias-item-and-weapon-pickup-systems-for-vrchat/releases) v1 was bugged so if you downloaded it please update

 [VRLabs Avatar 3.0 manager](https://github.com/VRLabs/Avatars-3.0-Manager) to merge fx layers